Parameter Configuration

 4.4 reconnect - Reconnect on Disconnect

-truemeans automatic reconnection after playback disconnection.
-When receiving live streams, it is recommended to set this totrue, so that if there is a network failure or server failure, the player will automatically reconnect.
+• Description: Whether the player reconnects on failure. true means automatic reconnection after playback disconnects.
+When receiving live streams, it is recommended to set this to true, so that if there is a network failure or server failure, the player will automatically reconnect.

 4.5 isLive - Live Stream Flag

-- Description: Specifies whether the program source is a live-type stream.
+• Description: Specifies whether the program source is a live stream.
 Live streams cannot seek progress or adjust playback rate.
-This is very useful in specific situations where a VOD source needs to be disguised as a live program.
-Defaults to the player automatically detecting whether it is a live source.
+In certain situations, it is very useful to disguise a recorded source as a live program.
+Defaults to automatic detection by the player.

 5. Streaming Protocol Configuration